villhei/elixirtut/elixir_web/app/chapters/07_high_order_functions.md

 ```

 One of the simplest functions in the `Enum` module is the `Enum.take/2`, which can be used to create a new sublist of a `Enumerable` from the `n` first elements.
 Notice that applying `Enum.take/2` on a `Map` translates to a keyword list.

+The `Enum.take/2` for maps will transfrom the maps to to naturally ordered keyword lists and return the first `n` elements of that list.

 ```
 iex> Enum.take(list, 6)